Salman Rushdie: 6 surreal masterpieces you should read

 Salman Rushdie is a world-renowned and bestselling novelist, best known for his fatwa-inciting The Satanic Verses and the Man Booker Prize-winning Midnight's Children.

-His latest work, Two Years Eight Months and Twenty-Eight Nights, features Rushdie's trademark mix of history and magical realism.
+His recent work, Two Years Eight Months and Twenty-Eight Nights, features Rushdie's trademark mix of history and magical realism.
 We asked Rushdie to share some books that shaped his life and work.

 The Master and Margarita by Mikhail Bulgakov